Rif Dimashq offensive (February–April 2018): Ground assault

-By 27 February, it was reported that the offensive had caused some 560 casualties in 10 days, including 107 children and 76 women.
+By 27 February, it was reported that the offensive had caused some 560 casualties in 10 days, including 107 children.

 A second five-hour truce was called by Russia on 28 February.
 However, early that day, following a night-time operation, pro-government forces captured Hawsh Dawahra.
 During the fighting for Hawsh Dawahra, government forces utilized a mobile bridge to cross a moat near Sifco Laboratories and seize rebel trenches.
 The Army also made attempts to advance towards the town of Al-Shifouniyah, where they made limited gains during the day.
 It was later reported that Army troops managed to enter Al-Shifouniyah.
 The next day, the Syrian army captured Bashoura Air Defense Base, south west of Hawsh Dawahra.

 After the third round of night-time assaults, government forces captured the village of Hawsh Al-Zarqiyah on 2 March, after which the Army started shelling the nearby town of Utaya.
 Later in the day, the Army also captured the Battalion 274 base, south of Al-Shifouniyah.
 Meanwhile, the rebels launched a counter-attack within Harasta, which went on for hours, resulting in numerous casualties on both sides.
 The next day, the Army took control of Utaya, Al-Nashabiyah and Hazrama, as well as most of Al-Shifouniyah.
 The Army also attacked the town of al-Rayhan in the northeastern part of the Ghouta pocket, but was repelled.
 The advances took place following heavy fighting throughout the day for Utaya, with the army eventually seizing the town.
 Pro-government sources described the rebel defense of Utaya as "fanatical", and said the most violent clashes took place in the town's northern outskirts.
 Following the capture of Utaya, the rebel defense of Al-Nashabiyah and Hazrama quickly collapsed, leaving the two towns fully surrounded.
 Within one hour, the Army captured Al-Nashabiyah and Hazrama without resistance after it became clear the rebels had retreated from the towns in the final hours of fighting for Utaya to avoid being besieged.
 Hours later, it was reported that the Army was on the verge of also completely taking control of Al-Shifouniyah.
 At this point, Michael Stephens of the London-based think tank Royal United Services Institute told The National that the fall of the rebel-held Eastern Ghouta pocket was "inevitable".
 In the evening, the Army reportedly reached two new rebel-held towns, while the rebel supply line along the Douma-Al-Shifouniyah road came within range of their artillery.
-During their advances over the previous several days, the Army had broken through a 12-kilometer defensive belt linking Al-Nashabiyah with Rayhan called "The Trench of Death".
+During their advances over the previous several days, the Army had broken through a 12-kilometre defensive belt linking Al-Nashabiyah with Rayhan called "The Trench of Death".